 - Converting MP3 files to MIDI files is rarely 100% accurate.
 Expect to do some work afterward to make the file usable (in most cases).

 How accurate is MP3 to MIDI?

 All these are pretty convenient methods to convert MP3 to a MIDI file.
 Still, keep in mind that things are rarely 100% accurate.
 Things can be pretty messy sometimes, especially if a music file is a little bit more complex.

 You will often get a lot more notes than you expected, including bum notes and random notes that don’t seem to make sense.
 They can also come out with some timing issues.

 When converting MP3 to MIDI, expect to do a lot of chopping and changing on the MIDI file to make it usable.

 However, it can be VERY useful as a baseline and save you a lot of time when you’re looking to transcribe an audio file to MIDI.

-It is such a great thing to know is that there are different choices when it comes to MP3 to MIDI conversion, free and paid.
-If you’re not a producer or professional musician, it doesn’t make sense to spend hundreds of dollars on professional DAW software, just for this purpose.
+It is such a great thing to know that there are different choices when it comes to MP3 to MIDI conversion, free and paid.
+If you’re not a producer or professional musician, it doesn’t make sense to spend hundreds of dollars on professional DAW software just for this purpose.

 Therefore, free options would be a great choice in this case, especially those pieces of software that are specialized for this kind of conversion.
 However, don’t expect perfect precision.
-Audio to MIDI converters are almost never fully accurate, and you often need to do some chopping and changing.
+Audio to MIDI converters is rarely fully accurate, and you often need to do some chopping and changing.